 How are connectors manufactured?

-The production of connectors mainly involves the processing of three materials: copper, plastic particles, metal.
-These three types of materials can be produced a variety of electronic connectors, but the manufacturing process is basically the same, generally can be divided into the following four stages:
+The production of connectors primarily involves processing three materials: copper, plastic particles, and metal.
+These materials are used to make a variety of electronic connectors.
+The manufacturing process is generally the same and can be divided into four main stages:

-With competitive price and timely delivery, Linko sincerely hope to be your supplier and partner.
+With competitive pricing and timely delivery, Linko sincerely hopes to be your supplier and partner.

 • Stamping